st4pzz/APS_EMBEDDING_NLP/README.md

 ### Discussion

-In **Figure 2**, the pre-trained embeddings show some clustering, but the clusters are not well-defined.
-After tuning with the autoencoder, **Figure 3** shows more distinct clusters.
-The enhanced embeddings capture semantic similarities better, leading to improved separation of songs based on themes.
+As shown in **Figure 2**, the original embeddings exhibit some clustering, but the groups are not clearly defined.
+After applying the autoencoder, **Figure 3** reveals more distinct clusters.
+This enhanced representation better captures semantic similarities, allowing for a clearer separation of songs based on themes.
+By analyzing a subset of 11 categories from the dataset's 19,000+, we observed that the autoencoder effectively groups songs with similar themes.

 ## Test Results